 What makes a good yoga-asana class?
 Anytime you walk out feeling better than when you entered.
-And a carefully constructed yoga sequence will ensure you get from point A (tense & stressed) to point B (all chill, no worries).
+And knowing how to sequence a carefully constructed class will ensure that result.

 Most classes conducted in a yoga studio or gym are sixty minutes, and each one follows a loose six-step structure that I share below.

 I call it Centering.
 Others may call it Grounding or Setting an Intention.
 Whatever you call it, it’s an essential part of the practice.

 When people step onto their mats, they may be coming from a long day at work, or after dropping kids at school.
 Others are squeezing it in at lunch or between running errands.

 Regardless, they’re all rushing in from somewhere else, and they’ll all rush out to the next thing when class is over.

 In Centering, by guiding you to connect to your breath, I bring you into the present moment.
 Whether you’re in easy-sitting or child’s pose, this time is designed to slow you down.

 The deceleration allows you to transition from the busy outside world to listen into the needs of your mind and body.
 Only then are you ready to proceed to the asana portion of your practice.